Boilers are vital vessels with multiple industrial and household applications. Their primary function is to generate steam.

 Rotor and Stator

-Contact between rotor and stator parts cannot be ruled out in general because narrow clearances are used as controlled gap seals.
+Contact between rotor and stator parts cannot be ruled out because narrow clearances are used as controlled gap seals.
 This applies to the neck’s impeller on the impeller inlet side, the discharge-side clearance between the diffuser, impeller, and interstage bush, and the balancing device with several throttling clearances.

 It can cause the pump to be shut off for several hours.
-Typically, the sole solution is to allow the machine to cool down in order to lessen or eliminate the critical temperature deformation and layers.
+Typically, the sole solution is to allow the machine to cool down to lessen or eliminate the critical temperature deformation and layers.

 Selecting the Right Boiler Feed Pump